apache/comdev-working-groups/wg-website/wip.md

 * Designer
 * Security
 * Emeritus (celebrating people who step away)
-* Conference speakers, other advocaates
+* Conference speakers, other advocates
 * etc.

 Talk about these roles, and tie them directly to work that can be done